Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 ### Typed assignments

-Every Eppo flag has a return type that is set once on creation in the dashboard.
+Every Eppo flag has a return type that is set on creation in the dashboard.
 Once a flag is created, assignments in code should be made using the corresponding typed function:

 ```python
 get_boolean_assignment(...)